Khalife/ker-nel-experiments/README.md

 This repository is dedicated to research experiments for **Graph based named of entities**.
+Please find below our comments to make these experiments reproducible.

 These modules were conceived as part of a Named entity linking problem.
 There implementation here are relatively independant.